joelbharat/ARIMA-Modelling-of-India-s-external-debt/README.md

 # ARIMA-Modelling-of-India-s-external-debt
 This project was done as part of Psifiolexi R-1 project in 2nd semester of Msc (BDA) Course.
+This project was programmed in R on R Studio.

 The base dataset was obtained from RBI website.